Edward Coote Pinkney: Biography

 Suffering from depression, Pinkney died of tuberculosis on April 11, 1828, at the age of 25.
 He was buried in Baltimore's Unitarian Cemetery.
 In May 1872, his body was moved to Green Mount Cemetery, also in Baltimore.

 Writing

 Pinkney is often compared in his poetry with the Cavalier poets of Great Britain.
-He wrote a number of light, graceful, short poems, his longest being "Rudolph", which was published anonymously in 1825.
+He wrote several light, graceful, short poems, his longest being "Rudolph", which was published anonymously in 1825.
 His first full collection of poetry was published the same year.
 He was influenced by the work of Lord Byron, William Wordsworth, Walter Scott and other English writers.
 He was not influenced by American poets.

 Pinkney was also inspired by classical works, which were part of an upper class education.
 He referred to such writers as Ovid, Herodotus, Horace, and Petrarch in his work.
 He was posthumously included in Rufus Wilmot Griswold's influential anthology The Poets and Poetry of America (1842).